 Historically the region has Roman, Carthaginian, Goth and Saracen influences.
 It also suffered the under a crusade against the Cathar heresy and as a result some small towns are still laid out in a defensive pattern with the ancient walled city of Carcassonne acting as a final example of that type of architecture.

-Canal is lined by many miles of trees and is itself an attraction for canal boaters from around the world.
+The Canal is lined by many miles of trees and is itself an attraction for canal boaters from around the world.
 This means that small hotels, B&Bs and restaurants lie along the canal for you to enjoy.

 Our route focuses on the path from Toulouse to Beziers.
 This links up well with the train system, the airport system and also, for those from the UK, theEuropean Bike Express.

 This is a moderately expensive area with bike hire available in a number of towns.
 The area is well fed by the low coast airlines, the European Bike Express from the UK and a good international train service.
 We assume that this trip will take 6 days which offers the chance to do a little off-piste exploration.
-Based on the six day tour costs and two people sharing this work out at:
+Based on the six day tour costs and two people sharing this works out at:

 ||Cost in Euro

-||€10/day per bike for 6 days x2
+||€15/day per bike for 6 days x2

 ||€85/night for 5 nights

 |Food and drink

 ||€45/person per day, for 6 days x2

 ||€20 per person x2

-making €1185 for two or €593 per person.
+making €1,245 for two or €623 per person.